Your Perfect Ireland Itinerary: Where Sheep Have the Right of Way

 The Classic 7-Day Whirlwind

-A well-constructed 7-day Ireland itinerary forms a circuit of the country’s greatest hits: Dublin, Kilkenny, Cork, Kerry, Galway, and back to Dublin.
+A well-constructed 7-day Ireland itinerary forms a circuit of the country’s greatest hits: Dublin, Kilkenny, Cork, Kerry, Galway, and back to Dublin, covering many of the best things to do in Ireland within a manageable timeframe.
 This route covers approximately 650 miles of driving, which the GPS optimistically suggests takes 12 hours total.
 In reality, factor in at least 20 hours behind the wheel, not accounting for the mandatory photo stops whenever sheep create impromptu roadblocks.

 Begin in Dublin with two days exploring Trinity College ($18 for the Book of Kells exhibition), the Guinness Storehouse ($30 per adult), and Kilmainham Gaol ($10).
 Then head south to medieval Kilkenny for one night before continuing to Cork, where the English Market and Blarney Castle ($18, includes sanitizer to wipe the stone that thousands of others have kissed) justify a full day’s exploration.